chandru89new/code.druchan.com/contents/max-stock-profit-leetcode.md

       Nothing -> acc
 ```

-(I will cover the `SortedArray` bit shortly; for now, treat it just as a wrapped
+(I will cover the `SortedArray` bit shortly; for now, treat it just as a wrapper
 around an `Array`)

 This data structure lets me do an important thing: find all possible valid